Heme Iron Polypeptide (HIP)

 Very few drug interactions vs ferrous salts.

-Calcium — does NOT meaningfully reduce heme iron absorption (advantage).
+Calcium — does not meaningfully reduce heme iron absorption (advantage).

-PPIs/H2 blockers/antacids — do NOT meaningfully reduce heme iron absorption (advantage).
+PPIs/H2 blockers/antacids — do not meaningfully reduce heme iron absorption (advantage).

-Coffee/tea tannins — do NOT meaningfully reduce heme iron absorption.
+Coffee/tea tannins — do not meaningfully reduce heme iron absorption.

 Tetracyclines/quinolones — not chelated by heme; minimal interaction (advantage).